simonmso/bahnbackend/README.md

 ```

-### Running
+## Running
 To serve the site, run

 `$ node /src/index.js`

-To keep the journey updated, every two minutes run
+To keep the journey updated, every two minutes run:

 `$ node /src/journey/index.js`

+*Note: This should be run from the same context as *

 To generate dummy data, run